Chen-Yiyang/nus-cheatsheets/README.md

 - Exercise Question Summary: A compilation of Lemmas / statements left as proving questions in the Exercises of the textbook.

 ### MA2104
-- Cheatsheet: Summary and formula sheet for Midterm.
+- Cheatsheet: Summary and formula sheet for Midterm, worked together withNg Wei Ng for the cheatsheet.

 ### ST2131